May Thit: Career

 After that, she co-starred as the second actress in the sound film A Chain Tan Pyi, which premiered in Royal and Karhtay Cinemas on 6 November 1948 directed by Ba Shin alongside Tin Maung, May Shin, Gyan Sein, Thar Gaung and Shwae Gyi.
 May Thit's pitiful and compassionate voice won the hearts of audiences and made her famous again.

 Then she starred as leading actress in the silent films Yan Pon Khwin and Thu Htay Laung directed by Tin Yu from Electric Film Company.

 May Thit starred as the leading actress in the sound film Chit Mone Man, which premiered in Royal Cinema on 2 September 1949 directed by Tin Maung from A1 Film Company alongside Tin Maung, Thukha, Shwe Nyar Maung, Thar Gaung, U Htaw, Yan Pa and she became famous.
 She also starred in film Bu Ma Thi Ba Ma Thi directed by Aung Zan from A1 Film Company alongside Aye Kyu, May Nwet, May Mya, May Lwin and May San.
 She also starred in the film Wizaya, which premiered in Royal Cinema on 4 January 1952 directed by aung Zan alongside Aye Kyu, Gyan Sein and Thauk Kyar.

 Then May Thit played the role of Hnin Yee, a painful forest girl in the sound film Myae Tae Thitsar directed by Mya Maung for the electric film alongside Zeya, Aye Kyu, Myint Myint Khin, Aye Kyu Gyi and she attracted the audiences with this film.

-After leaving A1 Film Company, May Thit worked as a salaried actress in a British Burma Film Company on a three-year contract witg Ks 500 per month.
+After leaving A1 Film Company, May Thit worked as a salaried actress in a British Burma Film Company on a three-year contract with Ks 500 per month.

 She starred as leading actress in Ye Thway Ye Man, a silent film directed by Bo Han, A Chit San sound film directed by U Aung Gyi, The Saung Hayman, sound film directed by Thukha, Ma Mhe Tae Pan directed by Chit Khin, Phu Sar Hna Khaing, sound film directed by Hla Oo and Dr. Aung Kyaw Oo, sound film directed by Shwe Done Bi Aung for British Burma Film Company.
 After that, May Thit starred in the sound film Pan Thar Ma Sar Eu directed by Chin Sein from Pan Thar Film Company alongside Zeya.

 She co-starred as a pitiful homeless student in the sound film Bawa Thanthayar directed by Thukha for Mandalay Film Company alongside Zeya, Aye Kyu, Thukha, Nwet Nwet Aye, Gyan Sein and proving to be a top actress.